1884Programmers/FRC1884-2016/README.md

 8. @serial (or @serialField or @serialData)
 9. @deprecated (see How and When To Deprecate APIs)

+**NOTE:** It is only necessary to write a Javadoc comment if it is public, although you may want to write Javadoc comments for private classes/constructors/methods/fields.

 ###Updating The Master Repository
 **Prerequisites**
 * A Github Account